Our heart is one of the most important organs in our body. It pumps blood throughout the body and ensures every organ receives oxygenated blood.

-There are some medications available which can melt the blockages.
-Some of them are aspirin, heparin, beta blockers, calcium blockers etc.
+There are some medications available that can melt the blockages.
+Some of them are aspirin, heparin, beta-blockers, calcium blockers, etc.

 Depending on the type of blockage and the doctors will prescribe the medication.
 However, these medications may have side effects.
 Taking the medications on time and in the exact prescribed doses is extremely important.

 It’s important to discuss with your doctor, what side effects you might experience so that you can watch out for them.